mipimipi/smsync/README.md

   smsync starts directly without asking for user confirmations.
 With this option, it's possible to run smsync automatically via cron job.

-### <a name="consistency"></a>Keeping source and target consist
+### <a name="consistency"></a>Keeping source and target consistent

 As long as the configuration file is not changed, smsync keeps track of the consistency between source and target.
 If it's changed after a synchronization happened, manual steps are necessary.
 Depending on the changes that have been made to the configuration, different actions need to be taken to keep source and target consistent.
 Important is the "scope" that is specified in the configuration.
-In this context, scope means the set of source file types and the source directories.
+In this context, scope means the set of source file types and the source directories (i.e. the sub directories of the configured source directory and potential exclusions).

 #### <a name="case1"></a>Case 1: Scope has been reduced